 - Line a baking sheet with parchment paper and remove the chilled cookie dough from the refrigerator.

-- Scoop out the cookie dough with a one tablespoon scoop and roll it into a ball.
+- Scoop out the cookie dough with a one tablespoon scoop and roll it into a smooth ball.
 Place it on the parchment-lined baking sheet.
 Repeat with the remaining cookie dough.

 - Place the balls of cookie dough in the freezer to chill while you prepare the chocolate coating.

 - Add the chopped chocolate and oil to a microwave-safe bowl.
 Heat in 20-second increments, stirring after every 20 seconds, until the chocolate is melted and creamy.

 - Remove the cookie dough balls from the freezer.
 Working one at a time, gently drop the cookie dough into the melted chocolate, making sure they are completely covered in chocolate.

 - Using a fork, lift out the chocolate-covered cookie dough.
 Use a toothpick or another fork to slide the coated cookie dough onto the parchment-lined baking sheet.